-Creamy Jalapeño Queso combines a simple roux with Rotel, milk, plenty of cheese, and jalapeños.
-Perfect for parties and game day, and you can easily adapt the spice level to your personal preference.
+Pepper Jack Queso combines a simple roux with Ro-tel, half and half, plenty of pepper jack cheese, and jalapeños.
+Perfect for parties and game day, and you can easily adapt the spice level to your personal preference!

-- Add spices and flour, and stir until absorbed.
+Add spices (salt, pepper, and ground cumin) and flour, and stir until fully absorbed.

-- Add milk and Rotel, and simmer until slightly thickened.
+Add half and half and Ro-tel, and simmer until slightly thickened.

-- Stir in all of the cheese, and continue stirring until creamy.
+Stir in the cream cheese, pepper jack cheese, Monterey Jack cheese – and stir until creamy.

 What is a roux?